virtualstaticvoid/ldhdns/README.md

 **Security Note:** The container mounts the Docker socket so that it can consume the Docker API and it is run with the `apparmor=unconfined` security option and mounts the SystemBus socket so that it is able to configure `systemd-resolved` dynamically.
+Please inspect the [code][ldhdns] and build the image yourself if you are concerned about security.

 ```bash
 LDHDNS_CONTAINER_NAME=ldhdns